How to Get Rid of External Hemorrhoids in 48 Hours?

 • Urinary tract infection.

-• Fecal Incontinence - Leakage of the stool from the rectum unintentionally when the patient is not able to control the movement.
+• Fecal Incontinence means leakage of the stool from the rectum unintentionally when the patient cannot control the movement.

-• Anal Stricture - It is the narrowing of the anal canal, making stool difficult to pass.
+• Anal Stricture means the narrowing of the anal canal makes stool difficult to pass.

 Conclusion:

 Hemorrhoids are common diseases that affect many people.
-Usually both types of hemorrhoids go away on their own, but sometimes medical intervention can be required.
-It is best to prevent constipation and take a high-fiber diet to treat hemorrhoids.
-There is no quick treatment that can treat hemorrhoids within 48 hours, but hemorrhoidectomy is the most effective treatment option available.
+Usually, both types of hemorrhoids go away on their own, but sometimes medical intervention can be required.
+Preventing constipation and taking a high-fiber diet to treat hemorrhoids is best.
+No quick treatment can treat hemorrhoids within 48 hours, but hemorrhoidectomy is the most effective treatment option.

 Tags: